airtoall/papr-firmware/Product/README.md

 [Functional Core Verification Test Suite](https://docs.google.com/document/d/1ubjNnj6kYDCdJMwp07bt-jukzoTlcU7nhaN4yKzK2nk/edit) - detailed set of tests that fully exercise the firmware.
 Run this entire suite before shipping a new version of the firmware.

 [PCB Production Tests](https://github.com/airtoall/papr-firmware/blob/master/Product/Docs/Production%20Test.pdf) - suite of tests to be performed on the PAPR PCB after a PCB is assembled but before conformal coating and installation into a fully assembled PAPR unit.
-The tests are provided by the firmware's Test mode,
+This document describes the firmware's Test mode, which exercises the PCB.

 [PCB Validation Test Suite](https://docs.google.com/document/d/1M6ftVc30-DXrsPZTG73OsVQJnZh4xsFBa8cYp-f8Py0/) - test suite to be performed by factory personnel on every newly-manufactured PAPR, to confirm that the PCB is fully working and the peripheral devices (fan, battery, charger, buzzer, buttons, lighs) are properly connected.
 The tests use various features of the product firmware.